terrywbrady/restReportTutorial/PITCHME.md

 See the tutorial for instructions.

 +++
+## Note about the test data

-Note: The examples in this demo are contrived to make it easy to follow.
+The examples in this demo are contrived to make it easy to follow.

 Our repository has half a million items.
 We have used these tools to fix inconsistencies in thousands of item records.